 For fluid transportation in any industry, the pivotal role of pumps cannot be overstated.
 When it comes to industrial pumping, two key players take center stage: centrifugal pumps and positive displacement pumps.
 These two pump types offer unique attributes concerning efficiency, flow rates, viscosity handling, and pressure capabilities.
 In this blog, we will unravel the disparities between centrifugal and positive displacement pumps, equipping you with the insights needed to select the optimal pump for your specific requirements.

-What Is a Centrifugal Pump?
+What Is A Centrifugal Pump?

 A centrifugal pump is used to move fluids by using rotational energy created by a motor or engine.
 The fluid enters the pump’s impeller across the rotating axis, where the spinning impeller pushes the fluid toward a scroll or diffuser.
 The fluids gain both velocity and pressure when being passed through the impeller.